 Intricate silver moldings are all over the walls and furniture, a stylistic difference compared to the usual choice in other buildings like the Assemblée Nationale, Chantilly, Fontainebleau, etc which stick to gold.

-Right in the entrance is the desk that Napoleon Bonaparte used to sign his abdication and surrender to the British, along with a copy of the letter.
+Right in the entrance is the desk that Napoleon Bonaparte used to sign his abdication and surrender to the British in 1815, along with a copy of the letter.
 (I presume it is a copy, and that they wouldn’t leave the original lying around in the entrance like that!)

 George Pompidou’s Decor

 Next up, get ready for President George Pompidou’s futuristic vision.
 Goodbye silver and gold ornate decor, hello nouveau art, version 1970s.
-George Pompidou gave his name to the famous modern art museum in the Marais, so you can tell he really enjoyed this type of work.
+George Pompidou gave his name to the famous modern art museum, the Centre Pompidou in the Marais, so you can tell he really enjoyed this type of work.

 The table, chairs, and ceiling all have been there since my first visit in 2010, but the artwork seems to be under President Macron.